-People tend to wonder where you draw the line for the term “family.”
+People tend to wonder where you should draw the line for the term “family.”
 The majority use it when they’re speaking upon their blood relatives.
 Some may use it when talking about close friends.
-But with what I’ve witnessed, the Eastside Rams boys varsity basketball team are the epitome of the word family.
+But with what I’ve witnessed from the Eastside Rams boys varsity basketball team is that they are the epitome of the word, family.

 Needless to say, Pop is the father figure and leader of this team.
 How so?
-First is credibility.
+Credibility.
 This man has been the Rams head coach for the past 22 years and on top of that, he graduated from Eastside High back in 1981.
 He knows what “Rams pride” consists of, good grades and responsibility.